dotnet/csharpstandard/standard/types.md

 - *maybe default*: The value of the expression may evaluate to the default value for that type.
 - *not null*: The value of the expression isn't null.

-The null state of an expression is determined by the compiler using static flow analysis.

-The ***default null state*** of an expression is determined by its type:
+The ***default null state*** of an expression is determined by its type, and the state of the annotations flag when it is declared:

-- The default null state of a nullable reference type is null.
+- The default null state of a nullable reference type is:
+  - Maybe null when its declaration is in text where the annotations flag is enabled.
+  - Not null when its declaration is in text where the annotations flag is disabled.
 - The default null state of a non-nullable reference type is not null.

-A warning might result if a variable of a non-nullable type has a potential `null` value assigned to it.
-Nullable variables can have `null` values freely assigned to them.

-> *Note*: Assigning a maybe null expression to a variable `v` of a non-nullable reference type sets the null state of `v` to maybe null. *end note*

-Nullability is determined, as follows:

-- A non-nullable value type `S` is always non-nullable
-- A nullable value type `S?` is always nullable
-- A reference type `C` in a disabled nullable annotation context is nullable, however its default null state is *not-null*.
-- A reference type `C` in an enabled nullable annotation context is non-nullable
-- A nullable reference type `C?` is nullable; however, a warning shall be generated in a disabled nullable annotation context

-With a type parameter, any constraints are taken into account:

-- A type parameter `T` where all constraints (if any) are either nullable types or the `class?` constraint, is `nullable`
-- A type parameter `T` where at least one constraint is non-nullable, or one of the constraints `struct`,  `class`, or `notnull`, is
-  - oblivious in a disabled nullable annotation context
-  - non-nullable in an enabled nullable annotation context
-- A nullable type parameter `T?` is nullable, but a warning shall be generated if nullable annotations are disabled and `T` isn't a value type
+A diagnostic can be produced when a variable (§9.2.1) of a non nullable reference type is initialized or assigned to an expression that is maybe null when that variable is declared in text where the annotation flag is enabled.

+The compiler can update the null state of a variable when the variable is read or written to.

+> *Note*: The compiler can treat a property (§15.7) as either a variable with state, or as independent get and set accessors (§15.7.3).
+In other words, a compiler can choose if writing to a property changes the null state of reading the property.

+***End of conditionally normative text***